lightning-js/blits/docs/built-in/stats.md

 ## No Runtime Settings

-- There is **no runtime setting** for enabling/disabling stats.
+There is **no runtime setting** for enabling/disabling stats.
 The only way to enable stats is at build time using the Vite flag.
-- The previous `enableStatsLogger` setting in Blits settings is now deprecated and ignored.

 ## What Gets Logged?